romana/vpc-router/README.md

 * CLI mode: a command line utility for a one-off operation
 * Server mode: as a daemon listening for REST-like requests on an HTTP port
-* Watcher mode: as daemon that monitors changes to a config file and health of instances and updates routes accordingly
+* Watcher mode: as daemon that monitors changes to a config file and health of instances and updates routes accordingly (this is the most common mode for production deployments)

 ## CLI mode: Using vpc-router for single commands